 How soon after I apply to the program will I hear if I've been accepted?

-Applicants for admission will be contacted within two weeks following completion of the interview process.
+Following completion of the interview process, the Graduate Committee in the School of Nursing will meet to review all applicants.
+Those individuals will be notified of the committee’s decision as soon as the review is completed.
 Individuals selected for admission must notify the School of Nursing in writing, with their decision to accept the position.

 Is there a waiting list for admission?

 The NP Concentration does not maintain a waiting list of prospective applicants.
 Unsuccessful applicants may reapply in following years.

 I have my bachelor's degree in an area other than nursing.
 Can I apply for admission into the program?

 No. We can only consider applicants who have earned a Bachelor of Science in Nursing.

 Do I need to take the GRE or MAT exams for admission and what score would I need?
 Is there a minimum grade point average (GPA) required?

 The Graduate School and the SON require students to have a minimum of a 3.0 for consideration for the program.
 A strong nursing and science GPA is essential.
 Currently we do not require the GRE or MAT.